cathalnoonan/d365-organization-editor/readme.md

 # D365 Organization Editor
 Enables access to update the fields in the Organization entity without writing a console app

+The fields shown in the editor are retrieved from the metadata, so any fields that are added to the Organization entity will be shown

+Fields that cannot be updated will not be shown

 <img src="./img/root.png">

 ## Caution